SESAME-Synchrotron/BEATS_tomoscan/docs/source/quickstart.rst

 * One or more of the beamline slits
 * Attenuator system
+* search the hutch and open the shutters
 * adjust the sample on the stage
 * start a scan